gromacs/releng/docs/releng.rst

 To communicate back to the Jenkins job (or the workflow build script), the releng scripts use the following mechanisms:

+exit code
-* They exit with a non-zero exit code if the build fails.
+  The script exits with a non-zero exit code if the build fails, unless ``NO_PROPAGATE_FAILURE`` is set.
+If it is set, only an unexpected exception will cause a non-zero exit code. status file
-* They raise an exception on unexpected errors (which in turn causes a non-zero exit code from the whole Python process).
+  A file that contains the build result is written to ``STATUS_FILE`` (or to :file:`logs/unsuccessful-reason.log` if none is specified).
+  A reasonable effort is done to try to delete this file at the start of the script, so that old versions would not be left if the script fails.
+  Even on unexpected errors, a reasonable effort is made to produce the file and include the exception information in it.
-* If the build fails or is unstable, a :file:`logs/unsuccessful-reason.log` is produced, and contains the reason for the failure.
-If producing this file fails, it is treated as an unexpected error.
+  If producing this file fails, it is treated as an unexpected error. console outout
-* If the build is unstable, it also ensures that the word ``FAILED`` appears in the console log.
+  If the build is unstable, it also ensures that the word ``FAILED`` appears in the console log.
+This can be used in non-workflow builds to mark the build unstable. other files (specific to build scripts)
-* The build script can produce other relevant output in :file:`logs/` folder and in the build folder (which is typically :file:`gromacs/` for in-source builds and :file:`build/` for out-of-source builds).
+  The build script can produce other relevant output in :file:`logs/` folder and in the build folder (which is typically :file:`gromacs/` for in-source builds and :file:`build/` for out-of-source builds).